Housing FAQ for new students

 I have class/work during my scheduled lottery time for room selection.
 How do I sign up for housing?

 Your housing lottery time will be available from your designated start time until the end of the lottery.
 You may sign up for housing once your class is over with.

 If I am placed on the waitlist, will I be guaranteed housing?

 No. Being on the waitlist does not guarantee placement in university housing.
 Waitlist requests will be processed as space becomes available.
 Once you are offered a space, you will have 48 hours to accept or decline an offer.
-If you refuse the offer, the space will be released to another student.
+If you refuse the offer, or do not respond within 48 hours, the space will be released to another student.

 Can I pull in another student to my room or apartment?